HawkinsT/pathfinder.nvim/README.md

 For a more visual workflow, you may use the `select_file()`, `select_file_line()`, and `select_url()` functions, mapped to `<leader>gf`, `<leader>gF`, and `<leader>gx` by default; inspired by the likes of [Hop](https://github.com/smoka7/hop.nvim).

-This displays all visible files or web links buffer or across all visible windows, letting you pick one with minimal key presses.
+This displays all visible files or web links in the current buffer or across all visible windows, letting you pick one with minimal key presses.

 Pathfinder also provides `hover_description()` (unmapped by default), which will retrieve a description (if available) for any URL or repo under the cursor.